GhiselleBR/atlas-pm-/README.md

 ### Production Approach

 For a real deployment, I would:
-1. Use OpenAI/Anthropic API directly (eliminates platform limits)
+1. Use Anthropic API directly (eliminates platform limits)
 2. Build database layer for project context and history
 3. Implement auth and team management
-4. Create integration layer for Jira, Linear, Slack
+4. Create integration layer for Jira, Slack
 5. Add feedback mechanisms to improve over time

 **This MVP proves the concept.
-Production would require ~2-3 months of development.**
+Production would require months of development.**

 ---